CCdafersin/Tensor/README.md

 HEllo there!
 Young Padawan!
 In this repo you can learn about torch.Ternsors!
-Tensors can be multidimensinal arrays!
+Tensors can be everything form scalars to  multidimensional arrays!